rcfduarte/nmsat/README.md

 Copyright (C) 2008  Daniel Bruederle, Andrew Davison, Jens Kremkow Laurent Perrinet, Michael Schmuker, Eilif Muller, Eric Mueller, Pierre Yger

-Neural Mircocircuit Testbed is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Neural Mircocircuit Simulation and Analysis Toolkit is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.